 During the 2005 election, the Milwaukie voters passed ballot measure #3-166 authorizing CCFD to annex fire and medical services into the City of Milwaukie.
-In February 2006, City Council passed Ordinance No. 1958 to reduce the city's permanent tax rate certification of \$6.5370 to a rate of \$4.1367 per \$1,000 of assessed value and the remainder of \$2.4012 per \$1,000 of assessed value would be for CCFD.
+In February 2006, City Council passed Ordinance No. 1958, which reduced the City tax rate by 2.4012 per one thousand dollars (\$1,000.00) of assessed valuation for any year in which property within the City is required to pay property tax to CFD1.
+The City may certify a high property tax rate only if the voters approve the higher rate.